 To engage, inform, and connect a community of professionals who have interest in identifying, supporting, and maximizing the outcomes of the diverse pediatric population with hearing and balance disorders and differences.

 To be an interprofessional, collaborative community for the creation, exchange, and dissemination of evidence-based knowledge related to the prevention, identification, assessment, and treatment of hearing and balance disorders and differences during childhood and adolescence.

 - Typical and atypical auditory and vestibular development

 - Nature and etiologies of hearing loss in children, including the study of syndromes and genetics

-- Prevention, identification, and diagnosis of hearing loss in infants and children, including high risk hearing screening programs
+- Prevention, screening, and diagnosis of hearing and balance disorders in infants and children

 - Outcomes measures